LSAAR-Lagaros-Group/.github/profile/README.md

-# 🏛 LSAAR - Research Group of Prof. Nikos Lagaros
+# 🏛 VELTION - Research Group of Prof. Nikos Lagaros

 Welcome to the official code management space of our research group.
 Our laboratory focuses on cutting-edge technology and computational methods in the following fields: